Smith & Wesson Model 2: Double Action

-In 1880, Smith & Wesson offered the Model 2 in a double-action format, whereby a single squeeze of the trigger both cocked the hammer and fired the revolver.
-These revolvers are easily recognizable by their fully enclosed trigger guard.
-The first such revolvers made by Smith & Wesson.
-These revolvers were available in nickel or blued finishes and a smaller version was offered in .32 Smith & Wesson.
+In 1880, Smith & Wesson offered the Model 2 in a double-action format, whereby a single squeeze of the trigger both cocked the hammer and fired the weapon.
+These black powder revolvers are easily recognizable by their fully enclosed trigger guard.
+The double-action Model 2 was available in nickel or blued finishes and a smaller version was offered in .32 Smith & Wesson.